-CJS logo & link to homepage
+CJS logo and link to homepage

-CJS is endorsed by CMA & SCRA and supports both with a percentage on income.
+CJS is endorsed by CMA and SCRA.

-The Countryside Management Association (CMA)
+Logo: Countryside Managment Association (CMA)The Countryside Management Association (CMA)

 The CMA is the largest organisation of its kind representing professionals engaged in countryside and urban greenspace management throughout England and Wales.
 CMA’s diverse membership is linked by common themes.

 Formed in 1966, CMA links professionals working in a range of environments from Urban and Country Parks to National Parks, Local and National Nature Reserves and other protected areas.
-Members are employed in a variety of different roles from Rangers and Wardens to Project Officers, Rights of Way Officers and Ecologists and for a variety of organisations including Local Authorities, National Park Authorities, the Forestry Commission, National Trust, Wildlife Trusts, Water Authorities and English Nature.
+Members are employed in a variety of different roles from Rangers and Wardens to Project Officers, Rights of Way Officers and Ecologists and for a variety of organisations including Local Authorities, National Park Authorities, the Forestry Commission, National Trust, Wildlife Trusts, Water Authorities and Natural England.

-Scottish Countryside Rangers Association (SCRA)
+SCRAScottish Countryside Rangers Association (SCRA)

 SCRA is the professional organisation for Rangers, and has an excellent record of innovation, training and development.
 Its success is due to the enthusiasm of many people and the commitment of a few key individuals.